2001-SamLiu/Jsonl-Generator-for-AST/README.md

 To run this program, here is the usage.

 ```
-python3 transform_ast_to_json.py --data_dir (where all the txt files that you want to transform are saved)
+python3 jsonl_generator_for_ast.py --data_dir (where the JSON file that you want to generate its codes' ASTs to JSONL file is saved)
-\--save_dir (the place you want to save the jsonl file and matrix)
+\--save_dir (the place you want to save the JSONL file and matrix)
 \--language (your code's language)
 \--saving_matrix (type 1 or 0 to determine whether you want to save the adjacent matrix or not)
-e.g. python3 transform_ast_to_json.py --data_dir test \
+e.g. python3 jsonl_generator_for_ast.py --data_dir test.json \
 --save_dir save --language python --saving_matrix 1
 ```

 Notice that:

-- In each data directory, you must save the txt files of same languages.
-- You need to save the txt file in the following sequence:
+- You need to save all the source codes in one JSON file.
+In the JSON file, the source codes should be the value of the dictionary and each unique source code should have unique key.
-  - data_dir/[name1].txt
-  - data_dir/[name2].txt
+- All the source codes in one JSON file should be written in the same languages.

 For saving, the program will generate a dictionary for each source code.
-Then it will save all those dictionaries into one jsonline file called 'saving.jsonl' in sequence.
-To avoid overlap, please use different saving directory while processing different groups of source codes.
+Then it will save all those dictionaries into one JSONL file called 'saving.jsonl' in sequence.
+To avoid overlapping, please use different saving directory while processing different groups of source codes.

-The program currently supports python, java, and javascript.
-If you want to transform other languages, you may need to git clone the library you need and edit the source code of the program.
+The program is currently supporting python, java, and javascript.
+If you want to generate other languages, you may need to git clone the library you need and edit the source code of the program.

 ## Example

-### Source Code
+### Source JSON File

 ```
-def foo(a,b):
-    if bar:
-        (a+b)*2
-        baz()
+{"0": "def foo(a,b):\n    if bar:\n        (a+b)*2\n        baz()"}
 ```

-### Generated JSONL File (one line)
+### Generated JSONL File

 ```
 {